Someone once said, “historians first learn to write on the walls.”

 Electoral propaganda at Pompeii

-The electoral propaganda got written in red or black ink and usually goaded the people of Pompeii to vote for one candidate or the other.
+The electoral propaganda was written in red or black ink and usually goaded the people of Pompeii to vote for one candidate or the other.

 Writing election slogans was the job of signwriters, also known as scriptores, and they worked alongside lanternarius, the lantern-bearers, because slogan writing was a night task.

-So far, excavators have found more than three thousand such electoral inscriptions in Pompeii.
+So far, excavators have found over three thousand such electoral inscriptions in Pompeii.

 General graffiti at Pompeii

-However, the general graffiti appeals more to the tourists visiting Pompeii because it conveys that the people who lived in Pompeii weren’t any different than us.
+However, the general graffiti appeals more to the tourists visiting Pompeii because it conveys that the people living there weren’t different from us.

-These graffiti paint a vivid picture of life in Pompeii before the volcanic eruption destroyed it all, including jokes, comments on girlfriends, announcements about the writer’s sex life, etc.
+This graffiti paints a vivid picture of life in Pompeii before the volcanic eruption destroyed everything, including jokes, comments on girlfriends, announcements about the writer’s sex life, etc.

-Just in case you are wondering, people of Pompeii had a very active sex life.
+Just in case you are wondering, the people of Pompeii had a very active sex life.

 We have handpicked 25 of the most interesting graffiti found on the walls of Pompeii.

-We have also mentioned where you can find the said graffiti, amongst the Pompeii ruins.
+We have also mentioned where you can find the graffiti amongst the Pompeii ruins.

-Let’s start with a conversation that happened between two young Pompeii men, only via wall graffitis.
+Let’s start with a conversation between two young Pompeii men, only via wall graffiti.

 Visual Story: 13 must-know tips before visiting Pompeii